ysufmv/vue-jsbarcode/README.md

 npm install vue-jsbarcode jsbarcode
 ```

-- `vue3-jsbarcode`: The Vue 3 component
+- `vue-jsbarcode`: The Vue 3 component
 - `jsbarcode`: The underlying barcode generation library

 Note: `jsbarcode` is listed as a peer dependency and must be installed separately.